Have a laptop with 8GB of RAM and want to run AI locally?

 I checked.

-dozens of models of different sizes.
-Here's an honest list of what
+dozens of models of various sizes.
+Here's an honest list of what doesn't work —

-doesn't work — or works so poorly that it's better not to work at all.
+or works so poorly it's better if it didn't.

-and you get a system that continuously swaps to disk.
+and you'll get a system that constantly swaps to disk.

-I tried running Llama 2 13B Q4 — the first 5 minutes it was loading,
+I tried to run Llama 3.1 13B Q4 — it took the first 5 minutes to load,

-then it produced 1–2 tokens per second with constant pauses.
+then delivered 1–2 tokens per second with constant pauses.

 ❌ Any 7B model in Q8 quantization